Events & Program Coordinator

 Ready to Apply?

-- To apply, email the following documents to Jobs@DementiaNC.org:
+To apply, email the following documents to Jobs@DementiaNC.org by January 15, 2020:

-- Cover letter describing your interest in the position (no more than 1 page);
+- Cover letter describing your interest and how you qualify for the position (no more than 1 page);

 - Resume (no longer than 2 pages);